17,000 AT&T workers go on strike

 The letter says the company is "harming communities by cutting thousands of good, middle-class jobs."
 It also accuses AT&T of dragging its feet on promises to provide high-speed internet throughout rural communities in California and Nevada.

-Earlier this month, AT&T reached a separate deal with unionized workers in the southwest that included a promise to bring home 3,000 jobs that have been outsourced to workers overseas.
+Earlier this month, AT&T reached a tentative separate deal with unionized workers in the southwest that included a promise to bring home 3,000 jobs that have been outsourced to workers overseas.